Abuja is widely known as the capital of Nigeria and the Federal Capital Territory (FCT).

 There are seventeen (17) districts in Abuja Phase 3 and they include Bunkoro, Dakwo, Dape, Galadimawa, Gwarinpa, Industrial Area, Kabusa, Kafe, Karmo, Life Camp, Lokogoma, Nbora, Okanje, Pyakasa, Saraji, Wumba, and Wupa.

-READ ALSO: Full List Of Universities In Abuja (2024)
+READ ALSO: Full List Of Private Universities In Abuja (2024)

 Abuja Phase 4